medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 When development is ready to begin one of the engineers should be nominated as a Release Engineer.
 They will be responsible for making sure the following tasks are completed though not necessarily completing them.

-- [ ] Set the version number in `package.json` and `package-lock.json` and submit a PR.
+- [ ] Set the version number in the `package.json` and `package-lock.json`, then submit a PR to `master` branch.
 The easiest way to do this is to use `npm --no-git-tag-version version <major|minor>`.
 - [ ] Ensure that issues from merged commits are closed and mapped to a milestone.

 # Releasing - Release Engineer

-Once all issues have been merged into `master` then the release process can start:
+Once all issues have been merged into `master`, and the `master` branch has the new version number, then the release process can start:

 - [ ] Create a new release branch from `master` named `<major>.<minor>.x` in `cht-core`.
 Post a message to #development Slack channel using this template:
 ```